neticdk/external-dns-tidydns-webhook/README.md

 - `tidydns-endpoint` Tidy DNS server addr
 - `zone-update-interval` The time-duration between updating the zone information
 - `log-level` Application logging level (debug, info, warn, error)
-- `log-format` Application logging format (json or text)
+- `log-format` Application logging format (json or logfmt)
 - `read-timeout` Read timeout in duration format (default: 5s)
 - `write-timeout` Write timeout in duration format (default: 10s)

-This application is strictly meant to run in a container as a sidecar to External-DNS inside a Kubernetes environment.
-Refer to the External-DNS documentaion on how to set it up correctly in this context.
+This application is strictly meant to run in a container as a sidecar to External-DNS in a Kubernetes environment.
+Refer to the External-DNS documentaion for how to configure it in this context.

-Locally however the application can be built and run to verify that it can talk to Tidy DNS server and applications could be build around it to test the webhook endpoints.
-Running the application locally assuming the binary is names `webhook` could look like the following:
+Locally the application can be built and run to verify that it can talk to Tidy DNS server and applications can be build around it to test the webhook endpoints.
+Running the application locally assuming the binary is named `webhook`:

 ```sh
 export TIDYDNS_USER='<tidy username>'